anvil-rs/anvil/README.md

 - The library provides the building blocks, not the solutions.
 - Rely on other's implementations.

+## TODO

+- [x] Handlers and handler functions.
+- [] Implement request and response types.
+  - [] Use hyper for this.
+Potentially re-export hyper's stuff because it is nicer than axum.
+  - [] Implement FromRequest and IntoResponse types.
+Not really feasible to implement for re-exported types.
+- [] Implement

 ## Notes

 A pluggable web framework